niawjunior/docaider/README.md

 - 📚 **Knowledge Base Management**: Create, edit, and organize knowledge bases with an intuitive UI
 - 🤖 **AI-Powered Chat**: Ask questions about your documents and get accurate, contextual responses
 - 🔗 **Collaboration & Sharing**: Share knowledge bases via email or make them public
+- 🔌 **Embeddable Chatbox**: Embed your knowledge base chat on any website
 - 🌐 **Multi-Language Support**: Use the application in English or Thai with easy switching
 - 🎨 **Theme Support**: Choose between light, dark, or system theme
 - 🔍 **Search & Filter**: Find and organize your knowledge bases efficiently